ai-natives/persona-kit/docs/persona-kit-technical-spec.md

 * **Staleness Flag:** The Persona Core is treated as a materialized view.
 It is not rebuilt on every underlying data change due to the high cost of LLM calls.
 * **Trigger:** When the Mindscaper successfully updates a Mindscape, it publishes an event (e.g., mindscape_updated).
 * **Action:** A listener process catches this event and sets an is_stale: true flag on all cached Persona Cores that depend on that Mindscape.
-* **User Choice:** When an Actor requests a stale Persona, the API can inform the client, allowing a choice between using the fast, free (but stale) cached version or paying the cost to regenerate a fresh one.
+* **User Choice:** When an agent requests a stale Persona, the API can inform the client, allowing a choice between using the fast, free (but stale) cached version or paying the cost to regenerate a fresh one.

 ## **5. API Endpoints**

-### **5.1 Persona Mapping**
+### **5.1 Persona Adoption**
 ```
-GET /map-persona?mapperId=...&personaId=...&detailLevel=...
+GET /personas/{personaId}?mapperId=...&fidelity=...
 ```
+Returns a persona for the agent to adopt.
+Fidelity ranges from 0.0 (basic traits) to 1.0 (maximum available detail - still an approximation).

 ### **5.2 Feedback Submission**
 ```
 POST /feedback
+{
+  "personaId": "...",
+  "accuracy": 0.85,
+  "context": {
+    "scenario": "interview_prep",
+    "deviations": ["too_formal", "missed_humor"]
+  }
+}
 ```

 ### **5.3 Mapper Configuration Management**